Women, hunting and cherry-picking

 It's all the more important to take the measure of these issues since, in science, there's a general principle according to which the revision of established knowledge requires all the more abundant and solid evidence the more radical that revision is.
 In the present case, however, a cursory examination of this evidence casts doubt on this.

-1. As for the attribution of the Ethnographic Atlas to L. Binford, it may be a detail, but I fail to understand how the 63 foraging societies selected include cultivators such as the Kikuyu or the Iroquois.
+- As for the attribution of the Ethnographic Atlas to L. Binford, it may be a detail, but I fail to understand how the 63 foraging societies selected include cultivators such as the Kikuyu or the Iroquois.

-2. Many of the sources used, such as Brightman (1986), are second-hand, and it's hard to see why such a work didn't systematically seek out information from direct witnesses.
+- Many of the sources used, such as Brightman (1986), are second-hand, and it's hard to see why such a work didn't systematically seek out information from direct witnesses.
 But there's something more embarrassing: I certainly didn't carry out a systematic check, but in at least one case, that of the Lardils in the Gulf of Carpentaria, Australia, the coding clearly distorts the data.
 Two sources are provided to support the idea that among this people, women hunted.
 One is a database called DICE.
 It contains the following sentence:

 Men hunt and fish, women care for child and gather or do craft work.

-3. at no point does the article specify the criteria used to define small, medium and large game.
+So let's turn to the other source, the article by Memmott et al. (2008) on fish traps.
+While it contradicts the previous statement by highlighting women's participation in fishing, it doesn't utter a word about their possible activity in hunting, which doesn't enter into its scope at all. - at no point does the article specify the criteria used to define small, medium and large game.
 A reading of some of the sentences suggests that the notion of "big game" has been handled rather loosely.
 For example, the authors have assumed that among the Matses, an Amazonian people, women hunted big game simply because they were armed with heavy sticks and machetes.
 I'm not particularly knowledgeable about Amazonian wildlife in general and the Matses in particular, so I may be venturing into shaky territory here.
 But out of curiosity, I consulted an article listing the game hunted in the south-western Amazon.
 It appears that the largest prey is the tapir, weighing in at 150 kg.
 Next come two species weighing 30 and 18 kg respectively, with all others under 10 kg.
 The tapir's size therefore equals that of the reindeer, and is still a long way from that of the elk or the horse, not to mention the mammoth.

-4. the article mentions in passing that these results constitute a
+- the article mentions in passing that these results constitute a

 further adding to the data that women contribute disproportionately to the total caloric intake of many foraging groups